 University of California, Berkeley

-Kenneth Ayotte is Professor of Law at Berkeley Law, where he teaches corporate finance and bankruptcy law.
+Kenneth Ayotte is the Robert L. Bridges Professor of Law at Berkeley Law, where he teaches corporate finance and bankruptcy law.
 Professor Ayotte joined Berkeley Law in 2014.
 From 2007 to 2014, he was a Professor of Law at Northwestern University.
 From 2002 to 2007, he was an Assistant Professor in the Finance and Economics group at Columbia Business School, where he won the Dean’s Award For Teaching Excellence.
 Ayotte’s research interests are in the areas of bankruptcy, corporate finance, and law and economics.
 His research has been published in peer-reviewed journals, such as Review of Financial Studies and the Journal of Law, Economics and Organization, as well as law reviews, including University of Chicago Law Review and Michigan Law Review.
 His paper “Bankruptcy or Bailouts?” with David Skeel, analyzing the role of bankruptcy law in financial crises, was chosen as a Top 10 article in corporate and securities law by the Corporate Practice Commentator.
 Ayotte is currently a member of the Creditors’ and Debtors’ Rights section of the AALS and an academic task force charged with making recommendations to Congress regarding large corporate bankruptcies.

 Professor Anthony J. Casey

 University of Chicago

-Tony Casey is Deputy Dean and Professor of Law at The University of Chicago Law School.
+Tony Casey is Deputy Dean and the Donald M. Ephraim Professor of Law and Economics at The University of Chicago Law School.
 He is also the Faculty Director of the law school’s Center on Law and Finance.
 His research examines the intersection of finance and law, with a focus on corporate bankruptcy.
 He has written about topics including asset valuation, creditor priority, the constitutionality of bankruptcy courts, and intercreditor agreements.
 His broader projects explore business organization, civil procedure, and complex business disputes.

 Before entering academia, Professor Casey was a partner at Kirkland & Ellis LLP.
 His legal practice focused on corporate bankruptcy, merger litigation, white-collar investigations, and securities litigation.